 Use a Valentine’s Day theme in your math class

 If you are working on a different math strand this time of year, you might find our math worksheet sets fit your schedule better.
 Each set comes with fifteen pages that cover all kinds of math concepts with a Valentine’s Day theme.
-We have them for Grade 3, Grade 4 and Grade 5.
-You can always browse all our worksheets for other holidays and sets for specific concepts.

 Use writing prompts